 We found vast differences between customer sentiment across the challenger banks we studied.
-Considering all aspects of the customer experience, Revolut, Monese and Monzo came out on top, with all three the focus of strong positive sentiment for their in-app experience and transaction capabilities.
+Considering all aspects of the customer experience, Revolut, Monese, and Monzo came out on top, with all three the focus of high positive sentiment for their in-app experience and transaction capabilities.
 We found that expectations among consumers were especially high among challenger banks and that many experimented with multiple challenger banks before choosing to settle with one, with little patience for poor experience.

 Percentage of total responses by category

-Breaking down the responses we analysed, consumers most frequently commented on the user experience, including the ease of use, layout and setup, followed by the transaction experience and capabilities of each bank.
+Breaking down the responses we analysed, consumers most frequently commented on the user experience, including the ease of use, layout, and setup, followed by the transaction experience and capabilities of each bank.
 Together these accounted for over 60% of overall feedback, followed closely by other factors such as customer support and brand.

 Substance trumps style

 With the absence of branches at most challenger banks, the digital customer experience is the whole customer experience.
 Platforms by Monese and Revolut generated the greatest net positive sentiment scores of +51 and +47 respectively, with users commenting on the simplicity of their applications and user-friendly interfaces.
 On the other hand, banks that over-engineered their designs and experience scored negatively.
-Customers responded poorly to banks which appeared to take a style over substance approach, particularly when this impacted the naviagtion or ease of use of the app, for example Atom Bank’s unique 3D interface and customisation were a source of negative sentiment among a large proportion of users.
+Customers responded poorly to banks which appeared to take a style over substance approach, particularly when this impacted the navigation or ease of use of the app, for example, Atom Bank’s unique 3D interface and customisation were a source of negative sentiment among a large proportion of users.
 Feedback suggests that personalisation and elements that add little to the core functionality and purpose of the underlying application are not received well at the expense of getting the basics right.

-Glitches and bugs detracted from the otherwise positive sentiment toward online experience at Revolut and Monzo, although were a recurring theme across all the challengers we analysed.
-Whilst it is worth noting that some banks are still operating in beta modes, customers appeared to lose patience with bugs and glitches quickly and expected more given the digital-centric approach of these banks.
+Glitches and bugs detracted from the otherwise positive sentiment toward online experience at Revolut and Monzo, although were a recurring theme across all the challenger banks we analysed.
+While it is worth noting that some banks are still operating in beta modes, customers appeared to lose patience with bugs and glitches quickly and expected more given the digital-centric approach of these banks.
 As a result, a minority of customers switched to competitors as they felt these glitches detracted from their ability to trust the banks with their money, particularly given the lack of a long-term reputation compared to established banks.
 Consumers enjoyed the expanded functionality that some challenger banks offer above established banks’ digital offering, contributing to positive sentiment, though regular changes to the interface and functionality are a source of negative sentiment.
 At Atom Bank and N26, customers reacted negatively to trial features or functionality being taken away without notice through updates, possibly creating more damage than if these features were not included at all.
 Consequently, challenger banks must weigh up the pros and cons of rolling out new features to be first to market, versus waiting until the product is tried and tested.

 The registration and onboarding process is handled digitally at almost all challenger banks.
-Revolut was well rated for its easy setup process and this contributed positively toward a net sentiment of +57.
-We found that some potential customers were quickly deterred from fully trialling or using a challenger bank’s product due to poor first impressions at this initial stage, for example issues with Atom Bank’s setup and verification measures have led to negative sentiment.
+Revolut was well rated for its easy setup process, and this contributed positively toward a net sentiment of +57.
+We found that some potential customers were quickly deterred from fully trialing or using a challenger bank’s product due to poor first impressions at this initial stage, for example, issues with Atom Bank’s setup and verification measures have led to negative sentiment.
 Other challengers such as Monzo had struggled to manage strong demand and high customer expectations, introducing a waiting list system, which was a detractor from positive sentiments.